 This proxy statement uses non-GAAP net income, non-GAAP net income per share, and free cash flow, which are financial measures that are not calculated in accordance with U.S. Generally Accepted Accounting Principles ("GAAP").
 These non-GAAP financial measures are computed by excluding certain non-cash and other items from the related GAAP financial measure.
 Non-GAAP adjustments also include the estimated income tax effect of reconciling items.
 Free cash flow is calculated as cash flows from operating activities as presented in the statement of cash flows under GAAP, less capital expenditures.
 The Company makes such adjustments for items the Company does not view as useful in evaluating its operating performance.
 For example, adjustments may be made for items that fluctuate from period to period based on factors that are not within the Company's control (such as the Company's stock price on the dates share-based grants are issued) or items that are not associated with normal, recurring operations (such as changes in applicable laws and regulations).
 Management uses these non-GAAP measures for planning, budgeting, forecasting, assessing historical performance, and making financial and operational decisions, and also provides forecasts to investors on this basis.
-Additionally, such non-GAAP measures provide investors with an enhanced understanding of the financial performance of the Company's core business operations.
+Additionally, such non-GAAP measures provide investors with an enhanced understanding of the financial performance of the Company's concelusions.
 However, there are limitations in the use of these and other non-GAAP financial measures as they exclude certain expenses that are recurring in nature.
-Furthermore, the Company's non-GAAP financial measures may not be comparable with non-GAAP information provided by other companies.
-Any non-GAAP financial measure presented by Regeneron should be considered supplemental to, and not a substitute for, measures of financial performance prepared in accordance with GAAP.
+Furthermore, the Company's non-GAAP financial measures and the pron-GAAP financial measures presented by Regeneron should be considered supplemental to, and not a substitute for, measures of financial performance prepared in accordance with GAAP.
 A reconciliation of the Company's historical GAAP to non-GAAP results is included below.

-Reconciliation of GAAP Net Income to Non-GAAP Net Income (Unaudited)
+Reconciliation of GAAP Net Income to Non-GAAP Net Income

-(In thousands, except per share data)
+(Unaudited) (In thousands, except per share data)

-Year Ended D Year Ended December 31, 2017 2016 GAAP net income \$1,198,511 \$ 895,522 Adjustments: R&D: Non-cash share-based compensation expense 271,878 313,048 R&D: Up-front payments related to license and collaboration agreements 25,000 100,000 SG&A: Non-cash share-based compensation expense 208,395 231,183 COGS and COCM: Non-cash share-based compensation expense 27,004 15,647 Other expense: Loss on extinguishment of debt 30,100 467 Income tax effect of reconciling items above (186,039) (236,663) Income tax expense: Charge related to enactment of U.S. Tax Reform Act 326,202 Non-GAAP net income \$1,901,051 \$1,319,204 Non-GAAP net income per share-basic \$ 17.88 \$ 12.60 Non-GAAP net income per share-diluted \$ 16.32 \$ 11.32 Shares used in calculating: Non-GAAP net income per share-basic 106,338 104,719 Non-GAAP net income per share-diluted 116,518 116,548
+r Ended mber 31, 2017 2016 GAAP net income \$ 1,198,511 \$ 895,522 Adjustments: R&D: Non-cash share-based compensation expense 271,878 313,048 R&D: Up-front payments related to license and collaboration agreements 25,000 100,000 SG&A: Non-cash share-based compensation expense 208,395 231,183 COGS and COCM: Non-cash share-based compensation expense 27,004 15,647 Other expense: Loss on extinguishment of debt 30,100 467 Income tax effect of reconciling items above (186,039) (236,663 Income tax expense: Charge related to enactment of U.S. Tax Reform Act 326,202 Non-GAAP net income \$1,901,051 \$ 1,319,204 Non-GAAP net income per share-basic \$ 17.88 \$ 12.60 Non-GAAP net income per share-diluted \$ 16.32 \$ 11.32 Shares used in calculating: Non-GAAP net income per share-basic 106,338 104,719 Non-GAAP net income per share-diluted 116,518 116,548

-Reconciliation of Free Cash Flows (Unaudited) (In thousands)
+Reconciliation of Free Cash Flows

+(Unaudited) (In thousands)

+Year Ended

-Year Ended December 31, 2017
+December 31,

+2017

-Net cash provided by operating activities \$1,307,112
+Net cash provided by operating activities Capital expenditures \$1,307,112

 Capital expenditures (272,626)

 Free cash flows \$1,034,486

+91